DanielJMaia/cookbook-project/README.md

         - Home page where the user can view all the recipe categories.
         - The recipe creation page which allows users to submit a new recipe.
         - All the available categories so that the user can go to a specific category no matter what page they're on.
-        - The search field that that can be used to search for specific recipes, or simply type in keywords.
+        - The search field that can be used to search for specific recipes, or simply type in keywords.
     - A footer with information about the author of the website and the technologies used, as well as links to the authors' GitHub and LinkedIN pages.
 The navigation bar is scalable, for it uses a for loop to load the different categories.
 This was chosen over hard coding the 6 categories so a customer with very limited knowledge of coding can simply add a new category to the list in the database, add a picture URL, and everything on the website automatically updates to reflect this.
 This scalable approach was used in the edit recipe and add recipe pages for the categories dropdown for the same reason.
 - The Home Page